LEARNING OUTCOME 4: DEVELOP AND IMPLEMENT DATABASE BACKUP DISASTER RECOVERY TECHNIQUES

 DATABASE RECOVERY POLICY:

 This policy outlines the organization's approach to database recovery, establishing guidelines for restoring data after failures.
-Here's a breakdown of its key components:
+It should define the scope, RTO, RPO, backup strategy, and roles/responsibilities.

 DATABASE DISASTER RECOVERY PLAN:

 This plan details the specific actions to be taken in the event of a database failure or disaster.
-It serves as a guide for IT personnel during recovery efforts.
-Here's how to design and implement one:
+It includes risk assessment, recovery team definitions, communication plans, and detailed recovery procedures.